Python (Installation)#

 python vs. python3

-Python2 experienced its sunset in January 2020, but some systems still use Python2 as default for the python command and require a distinguished call of Python3 with the python3 command.
+Python2 was sunset in January 2020, but some systems still use Python2 as default for the python command and require a distinguished call of Python3 with the python3 command.
 This behavior is more and more deprecated and most up-to-date systems will automatically refer to Python3 when typing python.

 Thus, it might be possible that your system requires using python rather than python3 (i.e., use python -m pip install --upgrade pip here and in the following command sequences).